Mutiny on Lurongyu 2682: Ship and crew

-There were 33 crewmen on board, split across three social groups.
+There were originally 35 crewmen on board, but two of them left before departure due to low salary and health problems.
+One of them was Wang Shubin (王树彬) and the other was Yan (second name unknown) (严).
+After that, there were 33 crewmen on board, split across three social groups.
 These groups were from the province of Heilongjiang, the region of Inner Mongolia, and the management team from the city of Dalian.
 Only some of the crew were licensed seafarers.
 They boarded the ship and passed the customs check normally, while unlicensed seafarers boarded another small boat to avoid the custom check, and transferred to Lurongyu 2682 at sea.

 The working contract between the sailors and the operating company stated that the ship would return to China after two years.
 However, the stamp that the company used in the contract was forged, making all of the sailors undocumented employees.